OpenDirective/opendirective.github.io/_posts/2019-08-04-hyperapp-micro-framework.md

 ## VDOM

 Hyperapp includes it's own Virtual DOM.
-As usually this allows the view to describe the entire User Interface and the VDOM ensure only yhte parts that have changed afer updated in the DOM.
+As usual, this allows the view to describe the entire User Interface using virtual DOM nodes and the VDOM ensure only the nodes that have changed are updated in the DOM.

 ## View